 Artemis Fowl series by Eoin Colfer

-I only got as far as the Arctic Incident which I believe is only the second book in the series.
+I only read as far as the Arctic Incident which I believe is only the second book in the series.
 I try to read one of the books each summer, although last year, I didn’t.
 Most of my books are packed up, sitting in my parent’s basement and when faced with what books to buy with my birthday money, I couldn’t remember if I already owned the Eternity Code!
 (I don’t, I found out later).

 Artemis Fowl is a teen-aged criminal mastermind, whose goal is to acquire money through illegal schemes.
-It’s business as usual until he crosses the beings of the Lower Elements, realm of fairies and other non-humans.
+It’s business as usual until he crosses the beings of the Lower Elements, a realm of fairies and other non-humans.
 This begins both an un-trusting yet symbiotic relationship between Fowl and the LEPrecon task force.

 The Lord of the Rings by J.R.R.
 Tolkien